RIFT: Repurposing Negative Samples via Reward-Informed Fine-Tuning: Conclusion

 \section{Conclusion}

-In this work, we propose RIFT, a simple yet effective post-training framework that leverages the full distribution of self-generated samples.
+We propose RIFT, a simple yet effective post-training framework that leverages the full distribution of self-generated samples.
 Unlike RFT, which discards valuable negative samples via hard thresholding, RIFT leverages both high- and low-reward trajectories.
 To ensure optimization stability, we introduce a principled loss formulation that effectively prevents training collapse during reward integration.
 Extensive evaluation across seven mathematical reasoning benchmarks shows that RIFT consistently outperforms established baselines.
-This demonstrates that explicitly learning from mixed-quality data, rather than filtering it, allows models to better internalize the structure of correct reasoning and common failure modes.
+This demonstrates that explicitly learning from mixed-quality data allows models to better internalize correct reasoning and failure modes.
 As a robust and data-efficient alignment method, RIFT enables scalable self-improvement without reliance on extensive expert-labeled data.